 1.2 LED digital wall clocks

 Digital wall clocks are simply a little more prone to failure than their analog counterparts due to their more complex technology.
 In contrast to devices with a clock face, in which the position of the hands alone allows the time to be recorded, with digital wall clocks you also have to recognize the numbers first – a quick glance out of the corner of your eye is usually not enough.
-With a digital clock you don’t need to worry about annoying ticking, which is why these models are particularly suitable for the bedroom.
+With a digital clock, you don’t need to worry about annoying ticking, which is why these models are particularly suitable for the bedroom.
 Additional plus points are the time that can be set to the second and, on some models, additional functions such as the date display on the display.

 1.3 Pendulum wall clocks & regulators

 Pendulum wall clocks inspire in their classic shape with a high-quality and stylish look.
-However, the pendulum that gives it its name not only looks elegant, it is essential for operation (see below for exceptions).
+However, the pendulum that gives it its name not only looks elegant, but it is also essential for operation (see below for exceptions).
 How it works can be outlined as follows:

 - The oscillations of the pendulum are translated into a cycle in the clockwork.